dcurletti/Tweheat/README.md

 - [x] Interact with a map (Mapbox API)
 - [x] Find their current location (Leaflet API)
 - [x] Connect to Twitter Streaming API
-- [X] View a "heat map" visualization of tweets based on their search topic
+- [X] View a heatmap visualization of all tweets
-- [X] Heatmap visualization of all tweets
 - [X] Toggle previous search layers on and off
 - [X] Combine multiple searches and overlay them
-- [ ] Search for tweets based on user input (working locally)
+- [X] Search for tweets based on user input
-- [ ] Search for specific topics/keywords (working locally)
-- [ ] Allow for a "replay mode", aka allowing a user to quickly replay the tweet mapping at 10x speed

 ## Design Docs
 * [View Wireframes][views]